 Update Brand Visual Identity

-After a thorough market research, there should be enough data to carefully pick whether to go for a complete brand overhaul or refresh.
+After a thorough market research, there should be enough data to carefully pick whether to go for a complete brand overhaul or a refresh.
 Companies may begin their rebranding effort by updating the visual identity elements of their brand.
 These include logo redesign, packaging rebranding, new brand colors, fonts, and product imagery.

 These efforts will engage the target customers emotionally and build a clear brand image.
 It will also help differentiate the brand from its competitors in the market.
 The common challenges in this step are gaining consensus on the new visual identity and managing the costs of asset updates.